jkingportfolio/CI_PP2_Connect4/README.md

 #### Stats Button

-The stats button will display the current session player 1 / player 2 wins and how many draws have occured.
+The stats button will display the current session player 1 / player 2 wins and how many draws have occurred.
 On Desktops this will be displayed by hovering over, while on touch screen devices will be displayed with a touch of the screen on the button.

 - Covered in user story: 6